ForEvolve/forevolve.github.io/_posts/en/2017-08-25-design-patterns-web-api-service-and-repository-part-5.md

 As you are probably beginning to be familiar with the pattern, we are injecting an `IClanRepository` interface in the controller; we added a guard clause to ensure the repository is not null then we referenced the injected class in a private field for futur use.

 ### Completing the tests
-Now that the `ClanService` take an `IClanRepository` instance in its constructor, our test project does not compile anymore.
-This is ok; we need to finish the `ClanServiceTest` class; which is the class that generates a compile error.
+Now that the `ClanService` gets an `IClanRepository` implementation injected in its constructor, we need to go back to the `ClanServiceTest` class and update it a little.

-The `IClanRepository` is our chance to do so, lets start by adding a `protected Mock<IClanRepository> ClanRepositoryMock { get; }` property.
+Let's start by adding a `protected Mock<IClanRepository> ClanRepositoryMock { get; }` property.
 This mock will help us create the missing links between our test cases and our class under test.

 The mock update: